IACS-cryo/Delineation-WG/README.md

 - [Proposal](proposal/Ice%20Basins%20&%20Boundaries.pdf)
 - [Team members](https://docs.google.com/spreadsheets/d/18DBHRbEAuquOqChHN2GqUR2uPKpW7D1Y-IBqMPM6TtM/edit?usp=sharing)

+## Updates

+To stay up-to-date with existing and new discussions, click on the `watch` button near the top of this page and then select `All Activity` or `Custom > Discussions (and Issues)`.
+You can then unsubscribe from any individual conversation if it is not relevant to you.

 ## Organization

 We envision the bulk of the dialog occurring under the [discussions](https://github.com/IACS-cryo/Delineation-WG/discussions) section of this website, and actionable items distilled from the discussions will then be worked on under the [issues](https://github.com/IACS-cryo/Delineation-WG/issues/) section of this website.